 I was advised by my doctors that it can be treated with a procedure called cytoreductive surgery with hyperthermic intraperitoneal chemotherapy (HIPEC), where all visible tumors are surgically removed, possible removal of some or parts of the affected organs, leaving only microscopic cancer cells.
 Then, a heated chemotherapy solution is delivered directly into abdominal cavity through small tubes for 90 minutes.
 This is a very complicated procedure that only a few hospitals and surgeons here in the Philippines are able to perform.
 I actually haven’t found a specialized doctor yet to handle my case but I have found online that there are 2 hospitals that might be able to perform the procedure in Manila.
 These are some of the top private hospitals in the Philippines, unfortunately none of the government hospitals have established a specific program like this yet.

 This disease is so rare that I am not only having a difficult time finding a specialized doctor and hospital, I also need to setup a fund for my medical bills because the procedure will cost a fortune for me and my family.
-As advised by my doctor the procedure may cause us 1-1.5Million pesos.
+As advised by my doctor the procedure may cost us 1.7Million pesos.